 The UAE has consistently scored very well in a wide range of economic and business-related indices.
-Most significantly, regulatory reforms have increased the UAE's overall global ranking in the World Bank's Doing Business Index from thirty-third in 2012, to twenty-sixth in 2013 and twenty-third in 2014.
-This index assessed 189 economies in 11 areas vital for facilitating business.
-In particular, the UAE scored highly in the trading across borders category (first in the MENA region and fourth in the world).
-Other high scores were achieved in the paying taxes category (first in the world); dealing with construction permits (fifth); obtaining electricity (fourth); and registering property (fourth).
+Most significantly, regulatory reforms have increased the UAE's overall global ranking in the World Bank's Doing Business Index from thirty-third in the 2012 edition to twenty-second in 2015, the highest ranking for any Arab country and ahead of a number of European and Asian economies.
+This index assesses 189 economies in 11 areas vital for facilitating business.
+In particular, the UAE scored highly in the trading across borders category (first in the MENA region and eighth in the world).
+Other high scores were achieved in the paying taxes category (first in the world); dealing with construction permits (fourth); obtaining electricity (fourth); and registering property (fourth).
 The UAE has also stressed that it is using the findings of the index to improve in areas where it did not score so highly.

 The favourable nature of the UAE's tax regime was also borne out by the Paying Taxes 2014 study compiled by the World Bank, International Financial Corporation and PricewaterhouseCoopers, which reiterated that companies in the UAE enjoy the world's least demanding tax framework out of the 189 countries assessed in the report.

 Economic freedom plays a major role in the UAE's success.
 The Index of Economic Freedom 2014 pointed out that the UAE has been a regional leader in economic freedom since it was first assessed in 1996, ranking the UAE's economy as the second freest of 15 countries in the Middle East and twenty-eighth worldwide among 185 countries, an overall score that is higher than the world and regional averages.
 The UAE's score was up 0.3 points on 2013, reflecting improvements in labour freedom, business freedom, and monetary freedom.